codewithdary/custom-artisan-commands/README.md

 }
 ```

-Run the command inside the CLI
+Run the following command inside the CLI to grab all products from the database
 ```
 php artisan show:product
 ```